arunmagesh/ESP8266Scan_Sniff/README.md

 Step:

 1. Connect ESP8266 board and install its board file from board manager
-2. Install the ArduinoPCAP library and all the supporting libraries in it's GIT( you don't have an option
+2. Install the ArduinoPCAP library and all the supporting libraries in it's GIT( you don't have an option :p)
 3. Install Python3 and Pyserial3 and run it as " sudo python3 StartScan_Sniff.py " and reset the board.